openstax/tagging-legend/ap-bio.md

 - `visual` : Visual Connection (replacing Art Connection)
 - `ap-everyday` : AP Everyday Connection
 - `key-terms`
+- `learning-objectives` : on the section describing the Program Learning Objectives (not currently used for styling but may be in future)
 - Teacher Content
    - `tips-for-teaching`
    - `background-info`